siliconflow/onediff/src/onediff/infer_compiler/backends/nexfort/README.md

 # Dynamic shape
 Onediff's nexfort backend also supports out-of-the-box dynamic shape inference.
 You just need to enable `dynamic` during compilation, as in ` '{"mode": "max-autotune
 ", "dynamic": true}'`.
-To understand how dynamic shape support works, please refer to the PyTorch official documentation and the PyTorch GitHub page.
+To understand how dynamic shape support works, please refer to the <https://pytorch.org/docs/stable/generated/torch.compile.html> and <https://github.com/pytorch/pytorch/blob/main/docs/source/torch.compiler_dynamic_shapes.rst> page.
 To avoid over-specialization and re-compilation, you need to initially call your model with a non-typical shape.
 For example: you can first call your Stable Diffusion model with a shape of 512x768 (height != width).

 Test:
 ```